Our PolyLevel® Dealers Serving Massachusetts

 Massachusetts, also known as The Bay State, hosts a variety of soil types, ranging in density and load-bearing capacities.
 The terrain is diverse, from the sandy beaches of Cape Cod, rocky shoreline of the northern coast and the rolling Berkshire Mountains in the west.

 Soil in any environment can change, however.
 When the weight above the soil exceeds the soil below, the soil will compact and settle.
 Clay and silt can also cause soil to compact when it becomes dry.
 Regardless of the reason, once soil becomes compact, heavy concrete above the soil will sink and crack.
 It's a gravity thing!

 While it is a very noticeable problem, with the right contractor, it can have a very simple solution.

 Previously, sinking concrete was repaired by a technique called "mud jacking" that uses a thick slurry to fill in the gap underneath the sunken concrete.
 While effective, it is not the most efficient way to solve the problem, and adds more weight above the compacting soil.

-Today, select contractors in Massachusetts are trained and certified to provide a better alternative to mud jacking.
+Today, select contractors in Massachusetts are trained and to provide a better alternative to mud jacking.
 PolyLevel is a less intrusive, lighter weight solution that doesn't add more weight to the problem.

-If you are seeing signs of sinking concrete on your property, have a contractor certified to provide the PolyLevel alternative to mud jacking take a look at it.
-The following Massachusetts contractors are trained and certified to provide a free estimate to solve your sinking concrete problem.
+If you are seeing signs of sinking concrete on your property, have a contractor to provide the PolyLevel alternative to mud jacking take a look at it.
+The following Massachusetts contractors are trained and to provide a free estimate to solve your sinking concrete problem.